AI prompts

 availability, and a web management console.

-However, we're big believers in advancing the frontier of human knowledge.
+We're big believers in advancing the frontier of human knowledge.
 To

 that end, the source code of the standalone database engine is publicly